arn4v/arnavgosain.com/content/serverless-websockets-visitor-count.md

 publishedOn: '2022-12-05'
 ---

-As a fun experiment, I've wanted to add a live visitor count to my blog.
-I've seen this done in a few different ways, most commonly in a server-full way, but I wanted to try implementing as a serverless function.
+As a fun experiment, I wanted to add a live visitor count to my blog.
+I've seen this done in a few different ways, most commonly in a server-full way, but I wanted to try implementing it as a serverless function.
 Unlike other serverless solutions, Cloudflare Workers support WebSockets & provide a neat interface for consistent storage via Durable Objects, so I decided to give it a shot.

 PS: If you're familiar with Cloudflare Workers, you can skip to [Implementing the live visitors counter](#implementing-the-live-visitors-counter).